-Professionally I am a Specialist Physiotherapist in Critical care and have 25 years experience in the NHS as a clinician and first line manager.
+Professionally I am a Specialist Physiotherapist in Critical care and have 30 years experience in the NHS as a clinician and first line manager.
 My role involves implementing best practice, educating and supporting junior staff alongside delivering expert clinical care.

 My motivation as a governor is to ensure that Egerton School provides the best possible education for every child in a safe and supportive environment.
 We aim to recruit the most enthusiastic and talented staff to manage and deliver our challenging and inspiring curriculum.

-I have been a Governor since September 2013 and am vice chair of the Resources Committee.
+I have been a Governor since September 2013 and am Chair of the Resources Committee.
 I have four children all of whom have attended Egerton School, so have enjoyed a long association with the school, firstly as a parent but also as a founder Director of Egerton Out Of School Club in 1998.